Rayhunter

 Configuration

-Rayhunter can be configured by editing /data/rayhunter/config.toml
+Rayhunter can be configured through web user interface or by editing /data/rayhunter/config.toml

 Uninstalling